-Requirements for a major in writing: 48 semester hours of credit consisting of 32 semester hours in writing courses and 16 semester hours in literature courses (8 hours at the 200-level and 8 hours at the 300-level or above).
+Requirements for a major in writing are 48 semester hours of credit consisting of 32 semester hours in writing courses (24 in classroom work and 8 in directed writing) and 16 semester hours in literature courses (8 hours at the

+200-level, and 8 hours at the 300-level or above).
 Courses will be selected in consultation with the major advisor.

-Requirements for a minor in writing: 28 semester hours of credit consisting of 20 semester hours in writing courses and 8 hours in literature courses (4 hours at the 200-level and 4 hours at the 300-level or above).
+Requirements for a minor in writing are 28 semester hours of credit consisting of 20 semester hours in writing courses and 8 semester hours in literature courses (4 hours at the 200-level, and 4 hours at the 300-level or above).
 Courses will be selected in consultation with the writing advisor.

-Literature courses used to fulfill the writing major or minor.
+Literature courses used to fulfill the writing major and minor may also count toward an English major or minor.
 ENG 101-102 may not count toward the writing major or minor.
 Writing (WRI) courses may not be used to satisfy the English major or minor.